Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit/README.md

 mkdir build

 ```
-5) Configure MIALTK using CMake gui with the following flags:
+5) Configure MIALSRTK using CMake gui with the following flags:

 ```
 #!cmake